 While everyone has their favorite Pyrex pattern, the rarer patterns are in higher demand for obvious reasons.
 Pyrex patterns are classified as Standard or Promotional.
 Standard patterns were manufactured for at least two years, while promo patterns were only featured on a limited number of pieces for a limited time.
 As you can imagine, promotional Pyrex patterns can be quite expensive.
 In fact, the Pyrex pattern that’s the most in demand can go for upwards of $4,000 and is called Lucky in Love.
 If you ever find one of these pieces, you’ll be lucky indeed.

 But even if you don’t find Lucky in Love, you can still luck out with several other Pyrex patterns at estate sales, Etsy, online, and more.
 Scroll through our Pyrex Pattern Timeline to find your favorite.
-If you have a photo of a pattern that’s not on the list, post it below and we’ll add it!

 *Promotional Pyrex patterns are marked with an asterisk.